JamesYang007/FastAD/CONTRIBUTING.md

 Here is a guideline for reporting any bugs, issues, changes, or additions.

+## Private Reports

+If a private report must be made because of confidential information, please [email me with the issue](mailto:jamesyang916@gmail.com).

 ## Prerequisites

 First check the [issue page](https://github.com/JamesYang007/FastAD/issues) to see if your issue already exists.